David5280/Lightside/README.md

 ##  Installation

--clone this repo to your local machine
+1.  clone this repo to your local machine
--run npm install to download all necessay dependencies -run npm start to run the server
+2.  run npm install to download all necessay dependencies
+3.  run npm start to run the server
--open localhost:3000 (unless your terminal says otherwise) -experiment with the different functionalities & learn about the dark side
+4.  open localhost:3000 (unless your terminal says otherwise)
+5.  experiment with the different functionalities & learn about the dark side

 ###  Screenshots